The logarithmic Picard group and its tropicalization: Introduction

+Our analysis of the logarithmic Picard group, and our construction of the covers invoked in Theorems \ref{thm:A} and \ref{thm:D}, are direct: we do not rely on general representability criteria, nor the theory of log 1-motives.
+Instead, our main tool is the intimate connection between algebraic, logarithmic and tropical geometry.
+This connection with tropical geometry is in our view a significant advantage, and perhaps the central point of this paper.
+From a strictly algebraic perspective $\bLogPic$ and $\LogPic$ may be mysterious objects, lying outside of the province of algebraic geometry.
+However, the logarithmic perspective affords them a modular description and a \emph{tropicalization} --- which has a modular description of its own --- that precisely controls and explains our transgression beyond the boundaries of algebraic geometry.

-Our proofs of the boundedness properties in Theorems~\ref{thm:A} and~\ref{thm:D} make use of the tropical Picard group, whose relationship to the logarithmic Picard group is the second theme of this paper.
-Indeed, Foster, Ranganathan, Talpo, and Ulirsch observed that the geometry of the logarithmic Picard group is intimately tied up with the geometry of the tropical Picard group~\cite{foster2016logarithmic}.
-The connection can also be seen in Kajiwara's work~\cite{kajiwara1993logarithmic}, albeit without explicit mention of tropical geometry.
+We are not the first to oberve a connection between the logarithmic Picard group and tropical geometry: indeed, Foster, Ranganathan, Talpo, and Ulirsch observed that the geometry of the logarithmic Picard group is intimately tied up with the geometry of the tropical Picard group~\cite{foster2016logarithmic}, and the connection can also be seen in Kajiwara's work~\cite{kajiwara1993logarithmic}, albeit without explicit mention of tropical geometry.
+Our main contribution here is perhaps to extend connection to a family of logarithmic curves over an arbitrary base.

 A tropical curve is simply a metric graph.
 Baker and Norine introduced the tropical Jacobian as a quotient of tropical divisors by linear equivalence~\cite{baker_norine_2007}.
 At first, the tropical Jacobian of a fixed graph (not yet metrized) was only a finite set, but subdivision of the graph suggests the presence of a finer geometric structure.
 This was explained by Gathmann and Kerber~\cite{gathmann_kerber_2008}, who extended Baker and Norine's results to metric graphs, and Amini and Caporaso added a vertex weighting~\cite{AMINI20131}.
 Mikhalkin and Zharkov defined tropical line bundles as torsors under a suitably defined sheaf of linear functions on a tropical curve~\cite[Definition~4.5]{mikhalkin2008tropical}.
 They gave a separate definition of the tropical Jacobian as a quotient of a vector space by a lattice~\cite[Section~6.1]{mikhalkin2008tropical}, and proved an analogue of the Abel--Jacobi theorem, showing that the tropical Jacobian parameterizes tropical line bundles of degree~$0$.
 We will recover this result in Corollary~\ref{cor:tropic}.